kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

     BaseSalary
 FROM Employees
 WHERE IsActive = 1
-ORDER BY BaseSalary DESC;          -- Highest to lowest salary
+ORDER BY BaseSalary DESC;          -- Highest to lowest BaseSalary

 -- Sorting by calculated columns
 SELECT